 Often, a lack of worktop space can be a big problem in a small kitchen.
 However, you can keep the counter space clutter free by maximising your cupboard storage with only the essential and regularly used items on display.

 At Essex Kitchens & Bedrooms, our owner and head designer, Peter, welcomes the challenge of designing small spaces as it gives him the opportunity to design clever, practical storage solutions, making the most of every inch of cupboard space.

-- Add height with correct units - With smaller kitchens, it’s all about maximising the space you currently have to create a stylish and practical finished product.
-To give yourself the storage you need, try taking your kitchen wall units to their maximum height.
+With smaller kitchens; it’s all about maximising the space you currently have to create a stylish and practical finished product.
+So, to give yourself the storage you need, try taking your kitchen wall units to their maximum height.
 This will help to add height to your kitchen as well as giving you some extra storage for all your pots and pans.

-- Storage, storage, storage - There’s nothing worse than having clunky appliances taking up space on your worktops, so that’s where your in-built storage comes in!
-Add a larder cupboard into the design for your kitchen and enjoy the huge amount of storage it provides - perfect for storing away bulky items such as food processors.
+There’s nothing worse than having clunky appliances taking up space on your worktops, so that’s where your in-built storage comes in!
+Add a larder cupboard into the design for your kitchen and enjoy the huge amount of storage it provides; perfect for storing away bulky items such as food processors.

-- Create an illusion of space - There’s no need to splash out on a major extension for your kitchen!
-If you’re looking to create more space, add mirrored glass splashbacks onto the walls above your cooker, hob and sink to reflect the room’s natural light.
-Youcan do a similar thing with your cabinet doors, drawing the eye to the back of the unit and creating the illusion of space.
+There’s no need to splash out on a major extension for your kitchen!
+So, if you’re looking to create more space, then add mirrored glass splashbacks onto the walls above your cooker; hob and sink to reflect the room’s natural light.
+You can do a similar thing with your cabinet doors; drawing the eye to the back of the unit and creating the illusion of space.

-If you are looking to get professional advice about the right design for your small kitchen or bedroom, why not get in touch with our experts today!
-Or visit our Essex showroom and speak to one of our advisors about our bespoke kitchens Essex.
+So, if you are looking to get professional advice about the right design for your small kitchen or bedroom, why not get in touch with our experts today!
+Or visit our Essex showroom and speak to one of our advisors about our bespoke kitchens in Essex.